william-gar/pi-videogame/README.md

 ---

-## Detalles del Proyecto
+## Project Details

-Se construyó una App utlizando ReactJS, Redux, Node, Sequelize y PostgreSQL.
+This App was built using ReactJS, Redux, Node, Sequelize and PostgreSQL.

-SPA en la cual se puedan ver distintos videojuegos disponibles junto con información relevante de los mismos, utilizando la api externa [rawg](https://rawg.io/apidocs) y a partir de ella poder, entre otras cosas:
+SPA in which you can see different video games available along with relevant information about them, using the [rawg](https://rawg.io/apidocs) external api and from it you can, among other things:

-- Buscar videjuegos
+- Search VideoGames
-- Filtrarlos / Ordenarlos
+- Filter / Sort them
-- Ver el detalle con información de cada videojuego
+- See the detail with information of each video game
-- Agregar nuevos videojuegos
+- Add new VideoGames

 ---